geomstats/geomstats/docs/contributing/index.rst

 Folder Structure
 =================

-As a contributor, there are a couple of top-level directories to take note of.
+When you open the Geomstats github page, you will see the top-level directories of the package.
-The following is a break down of folders in the source code.
+Below is a description of each directory.

 geomstats